 Carbon monoxide is difficult to detect because it has no smell, taste or colour.
 This means you can inhale it without realising.

 Carbon monoxide is produced when fuels such as gas, oil, coal or wood do not burn fully.
 When a fire burns in an enclosed space, such as a room, the oxygen is gradually used up and replaced with carbon dioxide.
 The fuel is unable to burn fully and releases carbon monoxide.

 Carbon monoxide poisoning is difficult to spot as the symptoms are very similar to those for flu and food poisoning including persistent headaches, sickness and tiredness.
 However, unlike flu, carbon monoxide poisoning does not cause a high temperature (fever).

-The links on this page give you all the information you need to get your home ready for winter and protected against carbon monoxide poisoning.
+The links on this page give you all the information you need to protect yourself against carbon monoxide poisoning.

 Last updated: Sep 30, 2016 2:33 PM